 Being rooted in those, fluid in the moment to what your body/heart/mind is saying.

-These are glimpses into what being a Benevolent Badass FEELS LIKE in your day-to-day… the subtle and profound directional changes it has on your life.
+These are glimpses into what being a Benevolent Badass FEELS LIKE in your day-to-day… the subtle and profound directional changes it has on your life… no James Bond job description required.

-I have been so excited to share all this with you. (!)
+It’s so exciting to share all this with you. (!)

 To use your power for good, and also to go after what you want.